dinesh-ax/axway-open-docs/content/en/docs/apim_reference/general_settings.md

 To configure the MIME settings, in the Policy Studio main menu, select **Tasks > Manage Gateway Settings > General > MIME**.
 Alternatively, in the Policy Studio tree, select the **Environment Configuration > Server Settings** node, and click **General > MIME**.
 To confirm updates to these settings, click **Apply changes** at the bottom right of the screen.

-The MIME settings screen lists the actual MIME types on the left column of the table, together with their corresponding file extensions (where applicable) in the right column.
+The MIME settings screen lists the actual *MIME types* on the left column of the table, the corresponding file *Extensions* (where applicable) in the middle column, and the optional *Body Factories* in the right column.

 To add a new MIME type, click the **Add** button.
 In the **Configure MIME Type** dialog, enter the new content type in the **MIME Type** field.
 If the new type has a corresponding file extension, enter this extension in the **Extension** field.
+If a body factory is required to better describe how the MIME Type should be handled, it can be selected from the **Body Factory** drop-down list.
 Click the **OK** button when finished.

 Similarly, you can edit or delete existing types using the **Edit** and **Delete** buttons.